davidgsd/AllScan/README.md

 These features give AllStar nodes similar memory management and scan capabilities that analog radios have had for decades.
 AllScan is mobile-friendly and optimized for ease of use on both small and large screens.
 AllScan follows the latest web development standards, with PHP, JavaScript, SQL, HTML, and CSS cleanly partitioned, runs on both ASL and HamVOIP, and is simple to install, configure, and update.

 Prior to installing AllScan it is recommended that you have a working install of Supermon or Allmon.
-AllScan can automatically read their config files.
 Currently AllScan supports favorites.ini entries that refer to connecting to nodes eg. 'cmd[] = "rpt cmd %node% ilink 3 [node#]"' but may also support other types of commands in the future.

 As AllScan receives data from the ASL stats server it updates the Favorites Table rows with color coded details showing the following: